red/docs/reactivity.md

 *Graphs C, D & E show chained reactions, where some targets are, themselves, reactors, setting up a chain of relations that can have any shape.*

 Reactions are run asynchronously, when a source field(s) value is changed.
 The reaction relationship is maintained until the reaction is explicitly destroyed using `react/unlink` or `clear-reactions`.

 Only the source objects in a reactive expression need to be a reactor.
 The target can be a simple object.
 If the target is also a reactor, reactions are chained and a graph of relations is constructed implicitly.

 Notes:
-* Red's reactive support could be extended in the future to support a "pull" model.
+* Red's reactive support could be extended in the future to also support a "pull" model.
 * This is not a [FRP](https://en.wikipedia.org/wiki/Functional_reactive_programming) framework, though event streams could be supported in the future.
 * The Red/View GUI engine relies on *face!* objects in order to operate graphic objects.
 Faces are reactors, and they can be used for setting reactive relations between faces or with non-reactor objects.